 When a conduit is placed during early infancy, its size becomes inadequate as children grow, and the conduit must be revised during childhood.
 When the patient's own tissue is used for part of this outflow tract, there is the potential for growth of the conduit as the child grows.

-Branch pulmonary artery stenosis is a common sequela.
-Surgical mortality rates have decreased to as low as 10% in recent years.
+Branch pulmonary artery stenosis is a common sequela and is often effectively treated with transcatheter balloon dilation with or without stent placement.
+Surgical mortality rates are as low as 10%.

 Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended preoperatively but is required only for the first 6 months after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.